dniminenn/erc20-indexer/README.md

 # ERC20 Indexer, Snapshot and Airdrop tools

 This project includes a tool for indexing ERC20 Transfers, creating snapshots of token balances, and performing airdrops.

+### Indexer
+A tool that retrieves ERC20 transfer events from a variety of EVM-based chains and contracts.
+The fetched data is kept in an SQLite database for subsequent use or scrutiny.

+### Snapshot Tool
+A versatile tool that can generate two types of snapshots - single and average.
+The single snapshot represents the token balances at a specific block height.
+In contrast, the average snapshot reflects the average state of the integral of token balances across a range of blocks, serving as a temporal representation rather than a single point.
+This feature eliminates the potential for gaming the snapshot by choosing a particular block.

+### Airdrop Tool
+A component that uses the snapshots produced by the Snapshot Tool to execute token airdrops.
+It allows for distribution of tokens to the non-excluded addresses recorded in the snapshot data, creating a convenient method for rewarding token ecosystem participants.

 ## Setup